Safeguarding Policy

 Charities have estimated 1,000 girls in the UK have been affected by the practice, which doctors say can cause breast cancer, scarring, infections, breastfeeding problems, and psychological trauma.

-If staff have a concern regarding a child who might be at risk of harm or who has suffered from harm, they should speak to the DSL (or Deputy).
-As appropriate, the DSL (or Deputy) will activate local safeguarding procedures, using existing national and local protocols for multi-agency liaison with the Police and Children’s Social Care.
+If staff have a concern regarding a pupil who might be at risk of harm or who has suffered from harm, they should speak to the DSL (or Deputy).
+As appropriate, the DSL (or Deputy) will activate local safeguarding procedures, using existing national and local protocols for multi-agency liaison with the Police and Social Care.

 Child Criminal Exploitation (CCE)